Grid showing four breakfast dishes.

 Roasted Brussels

 While Hearth Restaurant began as a hidden gem, they have since become renowned as a shining pillar in the local food scene.
-Facing the South Saskatchewan river, this beautiful restaurant features an ever-changing menu with one constant; local ingredients showcased through thoughtful prairie cooking.
-Try their eggs benedict with smoked trout cakes or cassoulet with chili bread crumb.
-Don’t miss out on their beverages, like root beer made with foraged sarsaparilla or cocktails on tap that are kegged and carbonated in-house.
+Facing the South Saskatchewan river, this beautiful restaurant has an ever-changing menu.
+There’s just one constant: always local ingredients showcased through thoughtful prairie cooking.

 RESERVE